Fill your heart with cheer at Utah's Odyssey Dance Theatre's Christmas Spectacular

 Odyssey Dance Theatre makes it truly spectacular

-If you're not familiar with the concept, a spectacular is a show featuring elaborate sets, costumes, and music that includes hits, including favorite songs and scenes from many different shows.
+If you're not familiar with the concept, a spectacular is defined as a show featuring elaborate sets, costumes, and music that includes hits, including favorite songs and scenes from many different shows.

 It's a one-stop show that is sure to hit all your Christmas favorites in a single jam-packed performance.
 Spectacular includes excerpts from "A Christmas Carol," "It's a Wonderful Life," "The Nutcracker," "Elf," "White Christmas," and the Rockettes — just to name a few!